 Lian Li is a respected name in the computer chassis market.
 This manufacturer has been making aluminium chassis for a number of years, when most manufacturers have been using steel and plastic.
 That design choice has made the Lian Li chassis quite recognisable in terms of looks, with a low weight and usually also a hefty price tag.
-Hardware.Info reviewed the Lian Li PC-7H, which is quite cheap in Lian Li terms.
+Hardware.Info reviewed the Lian Li PC-7H, which is available for around £90 and quite cheap in Lian Li terms.
 This price segment has a lot of competition, so we picked out a number of chassis to compare it to.

 The Lian Li PC-7H comes in three versions.
 The -7A is white, the -7B is black and the -7X is the one we tested, and is black inside and outside.
 The other two are just bare aluminium.

 The -7H has modest dimensions of 47 cm x 21 cm x 50 cm, with a volume of about 50 dm³.
 Several of the models we compare the Lian Li chassis to are larger.
 The PC-7H is about as large as the Corsair Carbide 300R.
 As you will be able to read in a bit, this isn't the only similarity between these two chassis.
 An important difference is the price, however.
+The 300R is available for about £68, while the PC-7H costs around £90.